contemplative-software/specmaker/README.md

 SpecMaker is a multi‑agent documentation system that guides engineers through structured, human‑in‑the‑loop flows to produce high‑quality, consistent, and AI‑readable specs.

 This repository contains the Python core library powering SpecMaker.
-It builds on modern Python tooling, type‑safety, and validation with Pydantic v2.
+It builds on modern Python tooling, type‑safety, and validation with Pydantic v2, as well as agent orchestration with PydanticAI and DBOS.

 ## Status